 Go home with a new and very personal understanding, not only of the lighthouses, but of the people who manned them.
 Hear stories of the lives these humble keepers saved while enduring their own physical hardships as they offered those who went to the sea in ships a hopeful light toward home.

 A portion of your registration fee goes toward the restoration of the original lighthouse tower which will be 200 years old in 2021.

 Please register no later than May 15!

 New Hampshire Winery Adventure

-Our second stop will be Labelle Winery in Amherst where winemaker Amy LaBelle began making small batches of wine in 2005.
-Production has dramatically increased, now offering over 30 styles of award winning, world class wines all produced in their state of the art facility surrounded by lush vineyards.
+This afternoon we visit Labelle Winery in Amherst where winemaker Amy LaBelle began making small batches of wine in 2005.
+Production has dramatically increased, now offering over 30 styles of award winning, world class wines all produced in a state of the art facility surrounded by lush vineyards.
 We’ll sample some of the favorites followed by plenty of time to visit the gift shop featuring all 34 varieties for sale along with the Winemakers’s Kitchen culinary line.

-Registration fee includes motorcoach transportation, three winery tours, tastings and souvenir glasses, and Holy Grail lunch.
+Registration fee includes motor coach transportation, three winery tours, tastings, snacks and souvenir glasses, and Holy Grail lunch.

 No one under 21 may participate -must have valid ID.
 For liability reasons, alcohol consumption on the bus is not permitted.